LogtalkDotOrg/logtalk3/manuals/_sources/devtools/lgtunit.rst.txt

    $ logtalk_allure_report -p

-The script also supports passing *environment pairs*, which are displayed in the generated Allure reports in the environment pane.
+The scripts also supports passing *environment pairs*, which are displayed in the generated Allure reports in the environment pane.
 This feature can be used to pass e.g. the backend name and the backend version or git commit hash.
-For example:
+The option syntax differs, however, between the two scripts.
+For example, using the Bash script:

 ::